qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ### List feeds

-This Feeds Endpoint-request can be used to list the feed's with feed details of a Qiy Node or a connection for all or a set of protocols (operation types).
+This Feeds Endpoint-request can be used to list the feed's of a Qiy Node or of a connection for all or a set of protocols (operation types), see [List feeds request].

 ## Data Provider